TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 - Pay for what you use model.
 - $5 a month should be enough to host four applications.

-##### Railway.app: Free Plan
+##### Railway.app: Free Trial

-- You get a free one-time grant of 5$ on their free trial, and the applications are never put to sleep when inactive.
+- One-time grant of $5 in credits that expire in 30 days.
+- The remaining balance carries over to a plan, if you decide to upgrade.
-- However, the longevity of your free allowance depends on how many resources you consume.
-More complex apps with more traffic may consume all free resources within a month, whereas simpler apps may last longer.
+- More complex apps with more traffic may consume all free credits before the 30 days.
+- Applications are never put to sleep when inactive.

 ##### Railway.app: Links